Boeing Uses Aurora to Manage Aircraft Production

 Conventional scheduling systems often support only basic constraints such as finish-to-start, start-to-start, finish-to-finish, and start-to-finish.
 However, Boeing’s scheduling constraints are much more complicated.
 Without a complete and accurate model of the constraints that schedules must satisfy, simpler systems cannot even determine whether a candidate schedule is valid.
 By contrast, Aurora enables specification and enforcement of complex constraints, so it can schedule projects that other tools cannot even model.

 Aurora combines a variety of scheduling techniques, intelligent conflict resolution, and decision support.
 Aurora’s scheduling decisions take into account resource requirements, constraints, and domain knowledge.
-Aurora encodes attributes of data objects representing tasks, groups of tasks, resources, resource sets, and constraints.
+Aurora also encodes attributes of data objects representing tasks, groups of tasks, resources, resource sets, and constraints.
 Aurora’s built-in and user-supplied decision rules consider the values of these attributes at key scheduling decision points.
 Aurora’s knowledge-rich approach combines human expertise with intelligent algorithms to generate superior schedules that satisfy complex constraints.

 After the schedule is generated, Aurora’s graphical displays show scheduled activities, resource allocations, and temporal relationships among the activities.
 Using these displays, users can review and edit the schedule directly, easily, and intuitively.
-Aurora’s analytic capabilities help the scheduling team understand why the software scheduled activities the way it did, to help them focus on the parts of the production plan that could improve the schedule cycle if streamlined.
+Aurora’s analytic capabilities help the scheduling team understand why the software scheduled activities the way it did, helping them focus on the parts of the production plan that could improve the schedule cycle if streamlined.